Arizona Senate candidates keep distance from Biden on Title 42

 Sinema’s legislative proposal with Tillis, though billed as a moderate bipartisan compromise, has generally been met with disdain from immigrant advocates and border policy experts.

-America’s Voice, a progressive immigration advocacy group, wrote in a recent release that the Sinema-Tillis bill “replaces a balanced approach with a set of punitive policies that should be complete non-starters in the Democratically controlled Senate.”
+America’s Voice, a progressive immigration advocacy group, wrote in a recent release that the Sinema and Tillis bill “replaces a balanced approach with a set of punitive policies that should be complete non-starters in the Democratically controlled Senate.”

 But Gallego and Sinema are battling for Arizona’s independent voters, placing different bets on where that group’s sentiments on the border and immigration lie.